Nintendo wants you to dive face-first into its Labo with new VR kit

 It's been rumored for years, but now the Switch console is finally getting virtual reality support by way of Nintendo Labo.

-The complete Nintendo Labo: VR Kit, priced at $79.99 (roughly £60 / AU$113) comes bundled with five cardboard sets along with the VR goggles and software, including Wind Pedal, Camera, Elephant, Bird and Blaster.
+The complete Nintendo Labo: VR Kit, priced at $79.99 (roughly £60 / AU$113), comes bundled with VR goggles and software, along with five cardboard sets, including Wind Pedal, Camera, Elephant, Bird and Blaster.

 Nintendo is also offering a Starter Kit, priced at $39.99 (about £30 / AU$57) that includes just the googles and Blaster design.
 Two additional expansion packs (Camera + Elephant, or Bird + Wind Pedal) will be available to purchase at a later date for $19.99 (around £15 / AU$28).